Chirality Cannot Be Ferroic in Enantiomorphic Space-Groups

-We emphasize that this result does not forbid zone-center instabilities in other chiral transitions.
+We emphasize that this result does not forbid zone-center instabilities in chiral systems more generally.
+In particular, $\Gamma$-point transitions can occur between chiral space groups.
 For example, in SiO$_2$, a zone-center instability transforms the system from the chiral enantiomorphic space group $P6_422$ to another chiral enantiomorphic space group $P3_121$~\cite{Shapiro-67,Grimm-75,Gomez-Ortiz26}.
-However, such a $\Gamma$-point transition selects a single handedness and cannot produce the opposite enantiomer, so it does not violate our theorem.
+However, such a $\Gamma$-point transition selects a single handedness and cannot produce the opposite enantiomer ($P3_221$, which cannot be reached through the same order parameter) nor through an achiral parent phase.
+As a result, such a transition does not constitute a ferroic switching of chirality and lies outside the class of processes considered in our theorem.
 Indeed, we can see that $6_4=(3_1)^2$ and therefore both space groups share the same translational subgroup.
-Similarly, transitions between achiral and non-enantiomorphic chiral space groups can occur at the zone center, as in Pb$_5$Ge$_3$O$_{11}$~\cite{Fava-24}, Ba(TiO)Cu$_4$(PO$_4$)$_4$~\cite{Hayashida-21}, or AgNbO$_3$~\cite{Song-26}, where $\Gamma$-point instabilities drive a transition from $P\bar{6}$ to $P3$; $P4/nmm$ to $P42_12$, or $Im\bar{3}$ to $R3$ respectively.
+Similarly, transitions between achiral and non-enantiomorphic chiral space groups can occur at the zone center, as in Pb$_5$Ge$_3$O$_{11}$~\cite{Fava-24}, Ba(TiO)Cu$_4$(PO$_4$)$_4$~\cite{Hayashida-21}, or AgNbO$_3$~\cite{Song-26,Safari-26}, where $\Gamma$-point instabilities drive a transition from $P\bar{6}$ to $P3$; $P4/nmm$ to $P42_12$, or $Im\bar{3}$ to $R3$ respectively.
 Together, these examples demonstrate that only transitions from a parent phase to both members of an enantiomorphic pair are forbidden at the zone center, in agreement with our theorem; by contrast, transitions to non-enantiomorphic (``potato-like''~\cite{Ruch-77,Bruce-03,Felser-22}) chiral space groups or those selecting a single handedness remain allowed.
-In these later transitions to nonenantiomorphic Sohnke groups, the structure is not necessarily chiral; rather the space group does not contain improper symmetry operations (and so a chiral object is not wrapped on its enantiomer).
+In these later transitions to nonenantiomorphic Sohnke groups, the structure is not necessarily chiral; rather the space group does not contain improper symmetry operations (and so a chiral object cannot be wrapped onto its enantiomorph).
 This is consistent with the possibility of a transition involving a zone-center mode which simply breaks symmetry elements.